Information on Examinations

 DCU is committed to ensuring that students with a disability are not disadvantaged in examinations.
 Reasonable alternative examination arrangements may be made for students because of their disability and are made on an individual basis.

-You must register with the Disability & Learning Support Service to receive examination supports.
+You must sign-up with the Disability & Learning Support Service to receive examination supports.

-The Disability and Learning Support Service (DLSS) submit requests to Registry who co-ordinate examination supports.
+The Disability and Learning Support Service (DLSS) submits requests to Registry who co-ordinate examination supports.

 A range of facilities at examination time including:

 - physical space

 - use of a computer or assistive technology.

 For students seeking extensions on continuous assessments (e.g. assignments), they must contact their lecturer directly seeking an extension.
 Extensions on deadlines are not automatic even if the student has signed up to the DLSS.

 More detailed information on the supports available can be found HERE